Władysław Bartoszewski: Literary, academic and journalistic activity

 After Bartoszewski was found wrongly sentenced and released from prison, he returned to his journalistic activity.
 Since August 1955, he was the editor-in-chief of specialist publishing houses of the Polish Librarians Association.
 Since July 1956, he was publishing his articles in Stolica weekly, and since January 1957 he was a member of an editorial section.
 From the Summer of 1958 to December 1960, he held the position of the secretary of the editorial section.
 In August 1957, Bartoszewski began working with Tygodnik Powszechny (Universal Weekly).
-Since July 1982, he was a member of the editorial section.
+From July 1982, he was a member of the editorial section.
 In November 1958, Bartoszewski was again accepted by the Linguistic Department of Warsaw University, in extramural mode.
 He submitted his master's thesis written under the supervision of professor Julian Krzyżanowski.
 However, by decision of the vice-chancellor, he was expelled from the university in October 1962.

 On 18 April 1963, Bartoszewski was decorated with the Polonia Restituta medal for his help to the Jews during the war.
 The proposal was put forward by the Jewish Historical Institute.
 Between September and November 1963, he resided in Israel at the invitation of the Yad Vashem Institute.
 In the name of the Council for Aid to Jews, he received the diploma of the Righteous Among the Nations.
 In 1966, he received the medal of the Righteous Among the Nations.
-In memoriam, former Israeli Ambassador Govrin will later write: "Władysław Bartoszewski will always be remembered as an individual who greatly contributed to the strengthening of Polish-Israeli ties, well before diplomatic ties were renewed and well after.
+In memoriam, former Israeli Ambassador Govrin would later write: "Władysław Bartoszewski will always be remembered as an individual who greatly contributed to the strengthening of Polish-Israeli ties, well before diplomatic ties were renewed and well after.